mtao/nyu-intro-to-computer-science/syllabus.md

 ### Lectures

-Lectures are held on Monday and Wednesday from 3:30-4:45 at [GCASL, Room 275](https://library.nyu.edu/services/campus-media/classrooms/gcasl-275/), but check the #announcements channel [our Slack](#messaging) for any changes.
+Lectures are held on Monday and Wednesday from 3:30-4:45 at [GCASL, Room 275](https://library.nyu.edu/services/campus-media/classrooms/gcasl-275/), but check announcmenets on [Brightspace]({{ site.brightspace_url }}) as well.

 ### Office Hours
-Office hours are from 3pm to 4pm on Tuesdays and 1pm to 2pm on Wednesdays at room 502 in [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8).
-If I'm not in the room you should be able to find me in room 506.
+Office hours are to be determined.
+[](, but they will be on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8).
+If I'm not in the room you should be able to find me in room 506.)

 ### Textbook